-Germany offers plenty of sights and activities around Christmas.
+Germany is a world class destination for shoppers.
 Germany lights up at Christmas, as the large cities of Berlin, Cologne, Munich, Nuremburg, Dresden, and others host a variety of activities, put up large trees, adorn public buildings with lights, host concerts in their cathedrals, and offers shows, ice skating, and more.
 Plenty of smaller cities and small towns in the countryside do the same, combining the snowy landscape, alpine architecture, and holiday spirit into one large festive atmosphere in winter.

 Paris: The city of lights really proves itself around the holiday season.
 In addition to checking out the Christmas lights, it's fun to go window shopping or check out one of the city's Christmas markets.

-The Christmas markets in Germany are not to be missed.
+The holiday season is a very popular time to visit Germany because of the beautiful Christmas markets.
 As Germany has been hosting Christmas markets in some of its towns for hundreds of years, it's no surprise that they are so popular with locals and visitors alike.
 Some of the best markets are in Nuremburg, Dresden, Cologne, Frankfurt, Munich, Konstanz, and Bamberg.
 But also keep in mind that almost every town in Germany has some sort of Christmas market or festival from November until Christmas, so you can easily hop from place to place on the train if you want to see more than one.
 In fact, this is what many visitors do.

-France has a lively atmosphere around its Christmas markets.
+France offers plenty of Christmas markets.
 It would be hard to visit all of the destinations hosting markets in France, as there are so many.
 Strasbourg is home to the Christkindelsmarik, the oldest Christmas Market in Europe, and it sprawls through many of the winding streets and alleyways of the city.
 Reims also has a terrific market worth visiting, as it is one of the largest in northern France.
 You'll find food, drinks, gifts, ice skating, and Santa's Grotto.
 Colmar is another town hosting five different markets which all blend together into one large festive atmosphere.
 Other popular towns with markets include Lille, Dijon, Sarlat, Annecy, Metz, Mulhouse, and others.

-Germany draws a large crowd in the winter for its impressive snow skiing opportunities.
+Visitors travel far to experience snow skiing in Germany.
 As Germany borders the Alps in the south, you'll find a large number of ski resorts in this area.
 Some of the best and most popular include Alpsee-Grunten, Arber, Winklmoosalm-Steinplatte, Oberstdorf, Winterberg, and Oberjoch Bad Hindelan.
 There are many others that also provide extensive ski and snowboarding routes along with luxurious accommodation options (or budget-friendly), and delicious cuisine.

-France is an extremely popular place for snow skiing and other winter sports.
+France is a well-known ski destination which attracts visitors from far and wide.
 The French Alps are quite popular for skiing and snowboarding during the winter months.
 Some of of the more popular places include Chamonix, Tignes, Val-d'Isere, La Clusaz, and others nearby.
 Experienced skiers and snowboarders will be quite pleased with the amenities and variety of ski runs in this region of France, as the Alps are second to none when it comes to skiing.

-Many visitors explore the nearby hiking trails while visiting Germany.
+You'll find a nice variety of hiking trails around Germany.
 From the Alps in the south to the Baltic Sea coastline in the north, plenty of amazing hiking trails can be found throughout Germany.
 Some of the best include Painters' Way in the Elbe Mountains, the Rheinsteig Trail along the Rhine River in western Germany, Triberg Waterfalls in the Black Forest, and Partnachklamm Gorge in the Reintal Valley in Bavaria.
 But there are many more places to explore, as Germany is home to 16 national parks plus a number of wilderness and mountain regions.

 Many people include a hike when visiting France.
 A diverse set of hiking options is available for travelers here, as you'll find great trails from the Alps to the Pyrenees to the hills in the wine regions to the beautiful coastlines.
 In the summer months, the Alps and Pyrenees are especially welcoming to hikers, as these winter ski areas become warm and active with visitors.
 Also, when exploring the wine regions of Bordeaux, Burgundy, or the Loire Valley, don't forget to take a break from wine and history to admire the beautiful landscapes on foot.

-Germany has a range of national park areas worth visiting.
+Visiting the national parks is a popular activity when in Germany.
 Some of the most popular national parks here include Berchtesgaden National Park in Bavaria, Jasmund National Park in the northeast, Kellerwald-Edersee National Park, and Black Forest National Park.
 Germany has 16 national parks with landscapes ranging from the mountains to the sea to the forests.
 Hiking, horseback riding, camping, adventure sports, and bird watching are popular activities in the parks, almost all of which are very accessible from nearby towns and cities.

-France is a great destination for touring the national parks.
+Many visitors go to France to see the national parks.
 Visitors looking to escape to the wilderness can find plenty of parks to see, especially in the rugged mountainous regions.
 A few of the best include Pyrenees national park and Vanoise national park, both of which are known for their hiking and beautiful mountain scenery.
 Elsewhere in France, Le Perche natural regional park in Normandy and Armorique natural regional park in Brittany offer beautiful natural landscapes with a touch of history.

-Adventure travel experiences in Germany are quite popular with travelers.
+The adventure travel experiences in Germany are worth exploring, even if they are limited to certain areas.
 Some of the most popular adventure activities in the country include mountain climbing and rock climbing, horseback riding, paragliding, ropes courses and zip lines, snow skiing, and river rafting.
 As Germany is a large country with a diverse landscape, every region offers something exciting to visitors.

-France has some adventurous travel experiences that often attract visitors.
+France is a pretty good destination for adventure travel with a good array of experiences.
 Across this diverse country, you can find plenty of adventurous activities if you're looking for a break from the history, wine, and food that brings in most travelers.
 Horseback riding, hiking, canyoning, rock climbing, rafting, and snow skiing are popular activities in the mountain regions, especially around the Alps in the east.
 Skydiving and bungee jumping are also popular in the countryside.
 Water sports, surfing, and kayaking are popular along the coastline as well.

-Both Germany and France have some nice mountain areas to explore.
+Both Germany and France have some great mountain areas to explore.

-Germany is a popular place to visit because of its beautiful mountain scenery.
+Germany offers beautiful mountain scenery for visitors, and is one of the main attractions.
 The southern regions are home to the Alps, and in Bavaria and Baden-Wurttemberg you'll find gorgeous scenery mixed with historic towns, clear lakes, and cultural activities that make this part of Germany that much more exciting.
 Hiking, horseback riding, adventure sports, and more can all be found here.
 The Elbe mountains in the southeastern region near the Czech border are also gorgeous, and more hiking and sightseeing opportunities can be found here as well.

-The beautiful mountains of France are a popular place to explore.
+France is an extremely popular destination for those interested in visiting the mountains.
 The two main mountain ranges are the Alps in the southeast and the Pyrenees in the southwest.
 Furthermore, you'll find more hilly areas with great scenery along the southern coast and also near the German border on the east.
 While the Alps are the highest, the Pyrenees and other regions still offer plenty of amazing views as well as activities such as hiking, horseback riding, and adventure sports.

 Germany does offer some watersports.
 While the sea on the north coast is a bit cold most of the year, many of the watersports in Germany take place inland on the lakes and rivers.
 Windsurfing and kitesurfing are popular both on the coast and inland on the larger lakes.
 Kayaking, canoeing, and fishing are also popular on these rivers and lakes, especially in the mountainous regions where the waters are clean and clear and the scenery is beautiful.

-Germany is a popular place to visit because of its outdoor activities.
+The outdoor activities and experiences of Germany attract many visitors.
 With no shortage of outdoor activities, Germany offers a great deal of variety to visitors.
 The mountains in the southern regions near the Alps are very popular for outdoor enthusiast looking for hiking, climbing, skiing, camping, fishing, and more.
 Also, numerous national parks and other wilderness areas can be found in all corners of the country where travelers can find even more to do in the forests and coastline and rivers of the country.
 Some of the best areas for outdoor activities include Baden-Baden, Eifel, the Rhine Valley, and the Bergstrasse.